Finding Joy

 by Rhonda Anders, February 20, 2022

-He showed it to me proudly.
-"How do you like my new shirt?"
+He held it up for me to see, pride all over his face.
+“How do you like my new shirt?”

-It was still on the hanger, freshly removed from the Wal-Mart bag.
+It was still on the hanger, freshly pulled from a Walmart bag.

-"It cost seventeen dollars," he said.
-"I only had twenty dollars, but it was worth it.
-There were others on clearance, but they didn't look as nice as this one."
+“It cost seventeen dollars,” he told me.
+“I only had twenty, but it was worth it.
+There were others on clearance, but they didn’t look as nice as this one.”

-None of these clothes, he decided, were appropriate for church.
+None of those, he decided, were right for church.

-So, with his last twenty dollars, he asked his grandfather to take him to Wal-Mart on a Friday.
-He shopped for a new, button-down, plaid shirt to wear to church.
-Grandfather and grandson did a good job of picking out his new shirt.
-He purchased it just in time to wear to church this weekend.
+So with his last twenty dollars, he asked his grandpa to take him to Walmart on a Friday afternoon.
+Together, grandfather and grandson searched for a button-down plaid shirt.
+He bought it just in time to wear it to church that weekend.

 Bam.

-I flipped back through an old journal, and my eyes landed on a quote from Ann Voskamp:
+Later, flipping through an old journal, my eyes landed on these words I'd recorded from Ann Voskamp:

 And another:

-I don't want to miss a blessing because I'm in a hurry.
-I know that Alex is likely to wear his plaid shirt every Sunday for the foreseeable future.
-For him, its a show of respect to God.
+I don’t want to miss a blessing because I’m in a hurry.
+I know my son will likely wear that plaid shirt every Sunday for the foreseeable future.
+For him, it’s an offering, his way of honoring God.

-For me, it will always be a reminder to stop the hurry.
+For me, it will always be a reminder to slow down, to look again, to see the heart.

 The Salad